Skip to main content

 operator: Equal

-Customers wishing to scale down Pods in a specific order can do so by annotating their Cluster manifest.
-For more information on scaling down resources in general, see the official Kubernetes documentation.
+Scaling Pods down in a specific order can be achieved by adjusting the cluster specification via the Cloud Console, or via the CKS cluster API.
+For more information on scaling down resources, see the official Kubernetes documentation.